Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 pivot_longer(cols = -Genome1, names_to = "Genome2", values_to = "PercentIdentity")

-# Join the ANI_data.long and StrainOrder data frames based on Genome1
+# Join and style Genome1

 ANI_data.long <- left_join(ANI_data.long, StrainOrder, by = c("Genome1" = "Genome")) %>%